goeb/smit/doc-v3/experts.md

     - hot reload
 - via editing directly the configuration file, and performing a hot reload via the web interface

 The configuration of a project is stored in the object referenced by the file `<p>/.smip/refs/project`.

+### View the project configuration

 It can be displayed like this:

 ```
 smit project -l demo-v3/things_to_do